 Skip to main content

-I am a Postdoctoral Research Fellow at the University of Oxford (Faculty of Linguistics, Philology and Phonetics) as well as an Honorary Research Fellow at the University of Manchester (Linguistics and English Language Department).
+I am currently a Postdoctoral Research Fellow in the Faculty of Linguistics, Philology and Phonetics at the University of Oxford and an Honorary Research Fellow in the Department of Linguistics and English Language at the University of Manchester.

-The theoretical backbone of my research is Lexical Functional Grammar (LFG), a constraint-based, non-derivational framework that supports fine-grained modelling across multiple grammatical representations.
-Within this framework, I study coreference, control, and related dependency phenomena, examining how they are constrained across syntactic, semantic, and discourse representations.
-I also engage in systematic comparison with other theoretical approaches, including Minimalism, with the aim of distinguishing framework-specific mechanisms from more general properties of grammatical explanation.
+The theoretical foundation of my work is Lexical Functional Grammar (LFG), a constraint-based and non-derivational framework that supports explicit modelling across multiple grammatical representations.
+Within this framework, I study dependency relations such as control, coreference, and anaphora, while also engaging in systematic comparison with alternative approaches, including Minimalism, to better understand the explanatory foundations of grammatical theory.

 Publications